Duchy of Parma and Piacenza: History

 The 16th-century city of Parma, at the early stages of the duchy.

 The Duchy of Parma was created by Pope Paul III (Alessandro Farnese) in 1545 from former parts of the Duchy of Milan south of the Po River which had been conquered by the Papal States in 1512.
 These territories, centered on the city of Parma, were given as a fief to Paul III's illegitimate son, Pier Luigi Farnese.

-In 1556, the second Duke, Ottavio Farnese, was given the city of Piacenza, becoming thus also Duke of Piacenza, and so the state was thereafter known as the Duchy of Parma and Piacenza (Ducato di Parma e Piacenza).
+In 1556, the second Duke, Ottavio Farnese, was given the city of Piacenza, thus also becoming Duke of Piacenza, and so the state was thereafter known as the Duchy of Parma and Piacenza (Ducato di Parma e Piacenza).
 In 1587, during the rule of Duke Alessandro Farnese, the Stato Pallavicino, an absolute monarchy feudal state in northwestern Emilia, encompassing the Marchesates of Busseto and Cortemaggiore, was annexed into the Duchy of Parma and Piacenza.
 This annexation expanded the duchy's territory and consolidated Farnese influence over the region.
 The Stato Pallavicino had been an autonomous entity under the Pallavicino family since 1394, but its absorption marked the end of its independence.
 The Farnese family continued to rule until the extinction of their male line in 1731.